DanOl98/pkmn_gba_batteryless_patcher/README.md

 ## Tested Working On (as of now):

-🟢 Pokémon Ruby based ROMS (Tried with both USA and localized versions)

-🟢 Pokémon Sapphire based ROMS (Tried with both USA and localized versions)
+🟢 Pokémon Ruby / Sapphire based ROMS (Tried with both USA and localized versions)

 🟢 Pokémon FireRed / LeafGreen based ROMS (Tried with both USA and localized versions)